Applying for Public Assistance

 What if I could not get one or more of the documents asked for?

 Tell DSS right away.
 DSS has a duty to help you get them.
 However, you must tell DSS that you need help.
 You can ask for help verbally or in writing.
 If you give DSS a written request for help, this may help prove that you asked for help.
-If you do not tell them that you need help they will assume you did not try to get the documents.
+If you do not tell them that you need help they will assume you did not try to get the documents yourself and may deny your application.

 How will I know whether my application is approved or denied?